Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/indesign-dynamic-deck/index.md

 Note that by default the We.Retail Assets have no Tags applied.
 To test deck generation using Tags you must first manually apply Tags.
 This can be done quickly as follows:
 * In Assets search for "Gloves"
-* Select all .jpegs, only .jpegs
+* Select all .jpeg's, only .jpeg's
 * Click Properties
-* Apply Tag We.Retail->Apparel->Gloves to all selected Assets and Save
+* Apply Tag We.Retail -> Apparel -> Gloves to all selected Assets and Save
 * Generate a deck with the same tag.

 Collections works as you would expect.
 Try it.

 ### Tips for creating InDesign document templates

 Coming soon.
-Please create an issue if you need this.
+Please create an Github issue if you need this.